LambdaSharp/AmazonSNS-Docker-Challenge/README.md

 # AmazonSNS-Docker-Challenge

-In this challenge, we'll be exploring Amazon SNS for controlling applications using a message queues.
+In this challenge, we'll be exploring Amazon SNS for publishing and handling events.

 ## Helpful Links